-The virtual examination team will deliver to the NCUA Board in 2021 an initial report discussing alternative methods identified to remotely analyze aspects of the financial and operational condition of a credit union.
+The virtual examination team will deliver to the NCUA Board by the end of 2020 an initial report discussing alternative methods identified to remotely analyze aspects of the financial and operational condition of a credit union.

 Enterprise Solution Modernization

 In 2015, the NCUA conducted an assessment of the information technology (IT) needs across the agency and developed a business case for replacing its antiquated legacy systems.
 This assessment recognized the full range of industry-leading, cost-effective alternative strategies, services, and products for implementing the agency's next generation of IT information management, examination, supervisory, and data collection solutions.